-The balance of trade and other payables to Weichai Power Co.
-Ltd amounting to €645 thousand at December 31, 2022 refers wholly to the agreements with the parent company on the right to sponsor the "Riva" brand on the Ferrari single-seater helmet during the FIA Formula One championship.
+The balance of trade and other payables to Weichai Power Co., Ltd amounting to €645 thousand at December 31, 2023 refers wholly to the agreements on the right to sponsor the "Riva" brand on the Ferrari single-seater helmet during the FIA Formula One championship.

-The balance of trade and other receivables from Shandong Weichai Import & Export Co.
-Ltd amounting to \in 3.2 million at December 31, 2022 refers wholly to the sale of a yacht.
+The balance of trade and other receivables from Shandong Weichai Import & Export Co., Ltd amounting to €3.2 million at December 31, 2023 refers wholly to the sale of a yacht.